davegoopot/davegoopot.github.io/_posts/2016-03-05-Getting-results-out-of-codenvy.md

 Here at the steps:

-1. Install Mutt and SSMPT in the Docker runner
+Install Mutt and SSMPT in the Docker runner:

 ```
 RUN sudo apt-get install -y mutt openssl ca-certificates ssmtp
 ```

-2. Create an ssmpt.conf file in my Codenvy project.
-This file contains
+Create an ssmpt.conf file in my Codenvy project.
+This file contains:
 ```
 root=MY-GMAIL-EMAIL-ADDRESS
 mailhub=smtp.gmail.com:587